 Is CBD hemp flower regulated?

 What most consumers don't realize is how unregulated smokable hemp flower is.
-Many states have little, if any, regulations that protect the consumer from purchasing poor quality hemp flower that could be full of harmful toxins, like heavy metals and pesticides.
+Many states have little, if any, regulations that protect the consumer from purchasing poor quality hemp flower that could potentially have toxins, like heavy metals and pesticides.
 There is also a lack of regulations regarding companies being able to claim their product is organic without having to provide proof.

 Is CBD hemp flower safe?

-Yes, being safe is one of the top benefits of USDA-certified organic hemp flower.
-Although, if the hemp flower you're considering is not USDA-certified organic, it may be contaminated with harmful substances without you knowing.
-A lot of hemp companies will only show the lab results of their cannabinoid content, which does not include information about potential contaminants like heavy metals, pesticides, microbials, and more.
+As an alternative, it could be deemed safer.
+Although, if the hemp flower you're considering is not USDA-certified organic, it may be contaminated with other substances without you knowing.
+A lot of hemp companies will only show the lab results of their cannabinoid content, which does not include information about things like heavy metals, pesticides, microbials, and more.
 This is why we will always provide a full Certificate of Analysis for our USDA certified organic hemp smokes and any of our CBD hemp flower.

 Why would CBD hemp flower be contaminated with pesticides or heavy metals?